 “Consistent with the process of debriefing and outcomes discussed.
 Debriefs help individuals/teams “make sense” of highly equivocal and ambiguous situations, learn from them, and perform better and safer moving forward.” – Debriefing

-For you and your team to learn together you must have a process.
-A process to identify plus learn from what makes this team or challenge Distinctive; what did the team and team members do to keep things Working Well (what needs little to no adjustment); and what can we Improve or do better in the future.
+You must have a process for you and your team to learn together.
+A method to identify plus learn from what makes this team or challenge Distinctive; what did the team and team members do to keep things Working Well (what needs little to no adjustment), and what we can improve or do better in the future.